-According to EU tenets about IP rights (https://europa.eu/youreurope/business/r unning-business/intellectualproperty/rights/index\en.htm), IP helps organization, institutions and entities protect their product, as others need their permission to use.
+According to EU tenets about IP rights (https://europa.eu/youreurope/busin ess/running-business/intellectualproperty/rights/index_en.htm), helps organizations, institutions, and entities protect their product, as others need their permission to use.
 In this sense, the quality of the product remains guaranteed and its development is clearly defined.
-This may give a competitive edge to your institution as the innovative material (360° videos) your institution is producing can offer an advantage in the provided courses over the courses of other institutions.
+This may give a competitive edge to your institution as the innovative material (360° videos) your institution producing can offer an advantage in the provided courses over the courses of other institutions.

-Thus, it would be beneficial to establish an IP portfolio where information about the conditions of IP are clearly described.
-Such a portfolio would allow a quick, easy and thorough access to all information pertaining to existing IP rights in the institution (IP4GROWTH consortium, 2016; Intellectual Property Management - A Guide to Relevant Aspects).
+Thus, it would be beneficial to establish an IP portfolio where information about the conditions of IP is clearly described.
+Such a portfolio would allow quick, easy, and thorough access to all information pertaining to existing IP rights in the institution (IP4GROWTH consortium, 2016; Intellectual Property Management - A Guide to Relevant Aspects).